larroy/ec2_launch_scripts/README.md

 ```

 You can copy the files that you want into `homedir/` which will populate your home in the instance.
+For example you might want to copy your .ssh folder, shell and editor configuration there.

 # Run it!